 - (a) DCQuiz: To use my learning management system, you must log into it.
 Then, you can respond to questions I have posted.
 Each day there will be a "daily update".
 I say more on that elsewhere.
-Tests will also be given using DCQuiz. - (b) Email: You will use formal email messages to submit some of the work you create and to tell me certain other things.
+Tests will also be given using DCQuiz. - (b) Email: You may be asked to use email in a formal way to submit some of the work you create and to tell me certain other things.
 The study guide tells how to send formal emails, including where to send them, what subject line to use, and what to put in the body of the message.